slu-soc1120/syllabus/docs/grading.md

 QHQ Papers are worth \textbf{20\%} of your final grade
 \end{rmdtip}

 Each student will write a QHQ reflection paper on three chapters (one chapter per discussion period) of *Mama Might Be Better Off Dead* (Abraham 1993).
 These reflection papers will integrate previous lecture material and readings to understand the cycle of events described in the book.
-Additional details and a grading rubric are available on **[Google Classroom's](https://classroom.google.com)** 'Stream' under the 'Assignments' topic.
+Additional details and a grading rubric are available on **[Google Classroom](https://classroom.google.com)** under the 'Classwork' tab.
 QHQ Paper 1 will be due on **Wednesday, October 10^th^**, QHQ Paper 2 will be due on **Wednesday, November 14^th^**, and QHQ Paper 3 will be due on **Wednesday, December 5^th^**.
 QHQ Paper 1 is ungraded.
 If it is not turned in or not taking seriously, however, a deduction of 3% will be applied to your final grade.
 QHQ Papers 2 and 3 each count for 10% of your final grade.

 ### Exams